Fork me on GitHub

 In the past I’d been accustomed to using the old serialport gem for serial communications.

-The serialport gem - older but still widely used
+The serialport gem - older and still widely used

-The current released version of the serialport gem does not install on my macOS 15.5 on Apple Silicon with Ruby 3.3.3.
-Then native extensions cannot compile - see for example gem_make.out.txt.
+The 1.3.2 version of the serialport gem would not install on my macOS 15.5 on Apple Silicon with Ruby 3.3.3.
+The native extensions cannot compile - see for example gem_make.out.txt.

 Key aspects of the serialport gem: